 - 09/2013 - 01/2016

-- Training Management Consulting (German Academy for Psychologists)
+- Training in Management Consulting & Coaching (German Psychologists Academy)

 - PhD in Psychology (with honors), Westfälische Wilhelms-Universität Münster

 - 10/2005 – 09/2010

 - Undergraduate and graduate studies in Psychology, Diploma, University of Düsseldorf, Germany